jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 <a name='fork'></a>
-##Start by using a sample project
+##Fork a sample project

 Start with the sample project, [Sentiment Analysis App][2].
-This app is a hosted Node.js Git project.
+That app is a hosted Node.js Git project.
 You need your own copy of the project, which you can get by forking the project.

 On the sample project's Overview page, click **FORK PROJECT**.

 ![Fork button][3]

-Enter a name for your copy of the Sentiment Analysis app, and make sure that the **Make this a Bluemix Project** check box is selected.
-You can use the default settings for the other options.
-When you click **CREATE**, a fork of the sample Git repository is created.
+Name your forked project, and make sure that the **Make this a Bluemix Project** check box is selected.
+For the other options, use the default settings.
+Click **CREATE**.
+A forked project with a copy of the sample Git repository is created.

 ![Fork new project][4]

-Put your copy of the project on the web by using Bluemix.
+<a name='deploy'></a>
+##Deploy your forked project
 To make the most of Bluemix DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
-If it doesn't have that service, [follow these steps][26].
+If it doesn't have that service, follow these steps [Getting started with Delivery Pipeline][26].

 At the top of the screen, click **BUILD &amp; DEPLOY**.

 When you configure your own project, you can create and customize as much as you want to.
 This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
-The Grunt build file includes JSHint validation so that your project's code is checked automatically each time a build runs.
+This Grunt build file includes JSHint validation so that your project's code is checked automatically each time a build runs.

-The configuration for your Sentiment Analysis app will comprise two stages: a build stage and a deploy stage.
+The Delivery Pipeline configuration for your Sentiment Analysis app has two stages: a build stage and a deploy stage.
 These stages form a "Pipeline."
 The build stage will run a build job on the included `Gruntfile.js` to validated your code, and the deploy stage will run a deploy job to deploy your code to Bluemix.

 Configure a stage to run a build job on code from your project's Git repository: